samuk-lab/vcfsim/README.md

 --time [TIME] Split time for population mode 2 (e.g. generations before present).
 Required if --population_mode 2 is specified.

+Instead of specifying --percent_missing_sites [PERCENT_MISSING_SITES], which produces uniform deterministic missingness across sites, we also provide a more advanced option that uses a Hidden Markov Model (HMM).
+By leaving --percent_missing_sites blank, users may instead provide the following parameters to allow site-level missingness to be spatially clustered (see bwlow for details):

+--hmm_baseline [HMM_BASELINE] Baseline probability of site missingness when in a low-missing (good) state

+--hmm_multiplier [HMM_MULTIPLIER] Multiplier applied to the baseline missingness probability when in a high-missing (bad) state

+--hmm_p_good_to_bad [HMM_P_GOOD_TO_BAD] Probability of switching from a good state to a bad state

+--hmm_p_bad_to_good [HMM_P_BAD_TO_GOOD] Probability of switching from a bad state to a good state

 ## Usage
 Typical usage for vcfsim is as follows: